Managing work, food, bills, school and family obligations is the ultimate juggling act as a student.

 FREE TAX PREPERATION:

 - Events are happening across the district during tax season from February - April.

 - Download Flyer for Details: Spring 2019 Free Tax Preparation Events

 Scholarships from Partners

 Through the Financial Coaches established network of community partners, they often hear about great scholarship opportunities.
 Scholarships are a great, debt-free way to offset all or part of the cost of your education.
-Here is the most up-to-date list of scholarships from community partners.

 Student Loan Debt Help

 After graduation when you seek to start a career, raise a family, buy a home, launch a business and/or save for retirement, debt can leave you feeling overwhelmed, burdened and out of options.
 Feeling like this doesn’t have to be your reality — you DO have options to manage and overcome federal student loan debt.

 HCC's Financial Coaches are committed to informing students, alumni, faculty, staff and community members about public service loan forgiveness and affordable, income-based federal student loan repayment options.